-The function of quality management within long-term care facility includes increasing overall performance by enhancing the managing, planning and training for all key operations and assessing the outcomes.
-It also means securing the links between continous improvement, quality and resident satisfaction and utilizing feedback to drive necessary change.
-The overlying goal is to develop systematic approaches that focus on the mission, vision and values and promote consistent results to assist the organization in maximizing its strengths.
+The function of quality management within long-term care facilities includes increasing overall performance by enhancing the managing, planning and training for all key operations and assessing the outcomes.
+It also means securing the links between continuous improvement, quality and resident satisfaction, and utilizing feedback to drive necessary change.
+The overlying goal is to develop systematic approaches that focus on the mission, vision and values, and promote consistent results to assist the organization in maximizing its strengths.

 Quality Assurance Performance Improvement (QAPI)

 QAPI is the synchronized application of two underpinnings of a quality management system: Quality Assurance (QA) and Performance Improvement (PI).
 QAPI takes a systematic, comprehensive, and data-driven approach to maintaining and improving safety and quality in nursing homes while involving all nursing home caregivers in practical and creative problem solving.

 - QA (Quality Assurance) is the specification of standards for quality of service and outcomes, and a process throughout the organization for assuring that care is maintained at acceptable levels in relation to those standards.
 QA is on-going, both anticipatory and retrospective in its efforts to identify how the organization is performing, including where and why facility performance is at risk or has failed to meet standards.

 - PI (Performance Improvement also called Quality Improvement or QI) is the continuous study and improvement of processes with the intent to better services or outcomes, and prevent or decrease the likelihood of problems, by identifying areas of opportunity and testing new approaches to fix underlying causes of persistent/systemic problems or barriers to improvement.
 PI in nursing homes aims to improve processes involved in health care delivery and resident quality of life.
 PI can make good quality even better.